mborgerson/wiki-export/wiki/APU.md

 As the envelope counter runs at a fixed clock speed, it is independent of the voice pitch and duration.

-If the Amplitude Envelope hits the zero level during release, DirectSound already deletes the voice, regardless of the Filter Envelope.
+If the Amplitude Envelope COUNT hits 0 during release, DirectSound already deletes the voice, regardless of the Filter Envelope.

 The sustain level can be changed during playback.
 Also the attack register can be changed to a lower value while the counter is counting